oats-center/CANdroid/README.md

 ### Sample connection ###
 ![Sample Connection][diagram]
 [diagram]: diagram.png
+NOTE: You don't have to have a power source unless you want to use OTG charging.
+NOTE': Currently, although charging is taking place in OTG mode, the battery gauge in system UI will not be updated accordingly.

 ### Install ADB Wifi ###
 This utility allows user to excute adb commands over Wifi.